-By Guest Blogger, Christiane Nickel
+By Guest Writer, Christiane Nickel

 Prep and trad style have a rich and complex history in America which dates back to the 18th century fashion's perversion of Anglomania.
 Universally associated with white privilege, notions of New England, and Ivy League culture, prep is a lifestyle and a philosophical mode of dress.